6 Best Homeowners Insurance Companies in Florida of 2022

-So, if you live near a beach that’s densely populated and has a high crime rate, your insurance rate will be likely high.
+So, if you live near a densely populated beach with a high crime rate, your insurance rate will likely be high.

-But if you own a home that’s a little farther from Miami and is a suburb known for its safe neighborhood, your rate will be lower.
+But your rate will be lower if you own a home that’s a little farther from Miami and is a suburb known for its safe neighborhood.

 What’s Not Covered in Homeowners Insurance in Florida?